-Organizing your data sounds simple however it can become quite challenging knowing where to start and what is the most effective method.
+Organizing your stakeholder data sounds simple however it can become quite challenging knowing where to start and what is the most effective method.

 Stakeholder data falls into two different categories being stakeholders themselves and the interactions your team has with them.
 We’ve outlined 5 simple steps of ways to organize your data so that your team can make sense of their stakeholders and interactions more efficiently.

-1. Group your Contacts
+Step 1: Group your Contacts

-Organizing your stakeholders has never been easier then assigning them to contact groups.
-Contact groups allows you to organize and segment your stakeholders into groups based a range of topics.
+Organizing your stakeholders has never been easier than assigning them to contact groups.
+Contact groups allow you to organize and segment your stakeholders into groups based on a range of topics.
 You can group your stakeholders based on interest, function or need.
-Segmenting your stakeholder into function can be best effective for sorting governments, organizations or industries.
+Segmenting your stakeholder into a function can be best effective for sorting governments, organizations or industries.
 You can further group your contacts based on their interests such as environment, health, or volunteering.
 Contact groups can also be based on a purpose that is specific to the business these could be a newsletter distribution list.
 Contact groups allow you to organize and sort through your stakeholder contact list more effectively, further allowing your engagements to be more targeted based on their interests or function.

-2. Stakeholder Mapping
+Step 2: Stakeholder Mapping